cemarciano/Interactive-Flowchart/README.md

 # Interactive Flowchart

+Use it live at: https://gremio-eci.github.io/grade

-Helpful interactive flowchart to keep track of your progress throughout the courses you take in university.
-The example portrayed here is related to the Federal University of Rio de Janeiro's Computer Engineering undergrad.
+Interactive flowchart to keep track of your progress throughout the courses you take in university.

+The example portrayed here is related to the Federal University of Rio de Janeiro's Petroleum Engineering undergrad.
-Looking for a working demo?
-[Here's one](https://carloseduardov8.github.io/Interactive-Flowchart/).

 ## Usage